Kamba — Research & Perspectives

 The strategy-to-execution gap

-Why 66% of firms have a GenAI strategy and 16% are executing it — and what the firms that are executing differently have in common.
+Why 66% have a GenAI strategy and 16% are executing — and what the firms executing have in common.

 06 · The 2026 benchmark